 And jumping ahead, I have to say the Nikon Z6 ii improves on the original Z6 while keeping all the features I loved in the first place.
 But is it now a mirrorless camera that delivers in every area it needs to?

 Importantly, this review will look at how the Z6 ii performs in the real world – real photography job conditions.
 I will compare it to both the Z6 and other mirrorless cameras, from Sony, Panasonic and Canon.

 You’ll find example images I’ve taken over the last 5 months, professionally at weddings, and also day to day.
 This has been a camera I’ve pretty much not put down since buying it.

-All in all, the Nikon Z6 ii is a great camera for a wedding photographer or a commercial photographer – or an enthusiast.
+In my opinion, the Z6 ii is still the best Nikon camera for a wedding photographer or a commercial photographer – or even an enthusiast.

 So let’s take a look at just why I would recommend this fantastic Nikon mirrorless camera to such a wide cohort of photographers.

 Nikon Z6 ii Specs

 - Growing selection of excellent Nikon Z lenses